 Sewer is proposed to be provided by Kitsap County Public Works - Sewer Division.
 The applicant submitted Sewer Availability Agreements for the three subject parcels (Exhibit 15).
 The letters confirm Kitsap County has adequate capacity to accommodate the 500 proposed lots.
-Kitsap County Public Works also reviewed the application and approved the application under the condition that Sewer Availability Agreement fees must be current through permit approval date and the applicant submit (Condition 79 and 80).
+Kitsap County Public Works also reviewed the application and approved the application with the following condition: Sewer Availability Agreement fees must be current through permit approval date (Condition 74).